 Easy Pose – Sukhasana

 Lotus Pose - Padmasana

-Take some time to fully understand the ‘Ujjayi sound’ before you start learning the pranayama.
-It is not the "Darth Vader" sound some resources claim.
+Take time to fully understand the ‘Ujjayi sound’ before you practice the pranayama.
+It is not the "Darth Vader" sound as some resources proclaim.
 The sound is a faint whisper occurring due to the narrowed passage at the back of the throat.

-That's the sound – just a little more exaggerated than what we produce during Ujjayi pranayama.
+That's the sound of the "ocean breath" – just a little more exaggerated than what we produce during Ujjayi pranayama.
 You did it with the mouth open in this case.
 In Ujjayi breathing, we make the same sound during inhaling and exhaling with the mouth closed.

-The sound occurs for the entire Ujjayi breathing session.
+The sound occurs for the entire Ujjayi pranayama session.
 It should be steady in volume and pitch.
-Lastly, don't attempt it consciously.
-Apply the correct pressure to constrict the throat.
+Don't attempt it consciously.
+Instead, apply the correct pressure to constrict the throat.
 The sound will occur naturally due to internal friction during the pranayama practice.

 The tricky part for beginners is to apply steady pressure for the entire practice.
 You "master" the sound when you can hold the constriction effortlessly.

 Traditionally, Ujjayi breathing is done in the first half of a pranayama routine after preliminary yoga breathing exercises like the three-part breath.
 It soothes the nerves, relaxes the body, and has a mildly heating effect.

 The gentle constriction of Ujjayi pranayama prepares you for Jalandhara Bandha – the Throat Lock in yoga.
 Several pranayama variations use Ujjayi during the resting phase or during the out-breath.
 That said, one should not attempt bandhas without proficiency in Ujjayi breathing.

 Before you settle down to meditate